cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence.md

 Imagine CSW’s disappointment, then, when we ask the new director general of the Government Digital Service whether this focus on the gentle riverside pursuit is driven by a personal interest – and he responds with a quizzical look and a laugh.
 “No...” he says, pausing to check it isn’t a trick question.
 “It’s just a great application.
 I’m not a fisherman.
 </blockquote>

-Read the full <a href="http://www.civilserviceworld.com/articles/interview/interview-gds-leader-kevin-cunnington-whitehall-self-help-groups-spend-controls" title="Interview: GDS leader Kevin Cunnington - Civil service world" target="_blank">Civil service world interview</a>
+Read the full <a href="http://www.civilserviceworld.com/articles/interview/interview-gds-leader-kevin-cunnington-whitehall-self-help-groups-spend-controls" title="Interview: GDS leader Kevin Cunnington - Civil service world">Civil service world interview</a>

-<h3 class="heading">Feedback</h3>

-The service has over 94.5% Satisfied or very satisfied user feedback from over 22,000 responses via the onsite feedback form, just a few examples of this feebback are listed below:

  - Probably the easiest website I have ever used to make a purchase.
 Well done
  - Excellent service and really appreciate change to validity from date of purchase